awsdocs/amazon-ec2-user-guide/doc_source/terminating-instances.md

 ### Change the root volume to persist at launch using the command line<a name="delete-on-termination-cli"></a>

 When you launch an EBS\-backed instance, you can use one of the following commands to change the root device volume to persist\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) \(AWS CLI\)
 + [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) \(AWS Tools for Windows PowerShell\)